Design Receiver with ADC

 The quantization error exceeds the receiver noise.

-To calculate the quantization noise floor (QNF) of the ADC, subtract the dynamic range from the full-scale power, which is 0 dBm.
-To calculate the dynamic range PSD for the ADC, use the equation:
+To calculate the quantization noise floor (QNF_ADC) of the ADC, subtract the dynamic range from the full-scale power, which is 0 dBm.
+QNF_ADC is calculated using this equation:

 The value 1.76 is a correction factor for a pure sinusoidal input.